MicrosoftDocs/sql-docs/docs/2014/database-engine/enable-indexes-and-constraints.md

 ms.assetid: c55c8865-322e-4ab0-ba04-ea1f56735353
 caps.latest.revision: 26
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Enable Indexes and Constraints
-  This topic describes how to enable a disabled index in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to enable a disabled index in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 After an index is disabled, it remains in a disabled state until it is rebuilt or dropped

  **In This Topic**